September 21st 2016

 Biotulin: the organic gel that claims to rival Botox

-It’s acquired quite the celebrity following, but can a topical treatment really make you look younger in 60 minutes?
+As Michelle Obama's makeup artist reveals 'Kate Middleton recommended it', Biotulin has acquired quite the celebrity following.
+But can a topical treatment really make you look younger in 60 minutes?

-Everyone from Madonna to Leonardo DiCaprio are reportedly fans, and Kim Kardashian has bought the US licensing rights; as skincare brands go, Biotulin is looking likely to make it big.
+As well as Michelle Obama, on the recommendation of the Duchess of Cambridge according to her very own makeup artist, everyone from Madonna to Leonardo DiCaprio is reportedly a fan - and Kim Kardashian has bought the US licensing rights.
+As skincare brands go, Biotulin is looking likely to make it big.
 So why is this organic product making such waves in the youth-obsessed world of fame?
-It’s claims are certainly seductive…
+Its claims are certainly seductive…

 With no downtime, pain or excessive expense, Biotulin promises effects ‘similar’ to those of Botox, ‘reducing muscle contraction and relaxing your features’.
 Available over the counter, benefits apparently include ‘skin that is visibly firmer after just one hour’, along with long-term skin perks: